print down slightly, video up sharply

 [1] Data from Massachusetts Board of Library Commissioners, Public Library Data, Summary Report 2006, p.
 29. This is also the source for the above graph.

-3 Responses to “print down slightly, video up sharply”
+3 thoughts on “print down slightly, video up sharply”